 It’s amazing how much the right accessory can make even the blandest of outfits pop yet I still don’t take my own advice.
 Yikes!
 My wardrobe is desperately in need of some accessories, and hopefully 2020 is the year I rectify that rather trivial matter.
 Anyway, Reve Jewellery at the Devon is another option for your local jewelry needs, featuring bold vibrant colours alongside subtler earth-toned pieces.
 Be sure to check out their store or catch their pieces at local pop-ups and exhibitions around the island.

 9) Relax at the Island Rituals Spa.

 Candles….. check.
 Soft lighting…. check.
 Heated towels…. check.
 Relaxation….?
 CHECK!
 The Spa at Devon House attends to all your manicure, pedicure, facial and massage needs.
 It may seem small from the outside but the inside is cozy and inviting, and most importantly, relaxing.

-I think it’s pretty obvious I love their ice cream because look at how many Devon House ice cream pictures I’ve accumulated in my gallery.
+Side note: I know this article was about everything else besides the ice cream, but clearly I’m in love!
+Look at how many Devon House ice cream pictures I’ve accumulated in my gallery.

 ‘Til next time, folks. ✌🏽